ZeusWPI/zeus.ugent.be/content/projects/gandalf.md

 active: true
 ---

-You Shall Not Pass - An advanced e-ticket system for student clubs - [https://event.student.ugent.be](https://event.student.ugent.be)
+You Shall Not Pass – An advanced e-ticket system for student clubs. [https://event.student.ugent.be/](https://event.student.ugent.be/)